Case Study

 The A/B test validated the customer problem

 We ran a global A/B experiment on web and mobile.
-The results confirmed the customer hypothesis and the business case:
+The results confirmed both the customer hypothesis and the business case:

 +5%